Today I will dismantle a Dell XPS 15z.

 Loosen seven screws securing the heat sink.

-NOTE: in my Dell XPS 15z laptop the CPU was SOLDERED to the motherboard.
-You cannot remove, replace or upgrade the CPU if it’s soldered to the motherboard.
+NOTE: in my Dell XPS 15z the CPU was SOLDERED to the motherboard.
+You cannot remove, replace or upgrade the CPU if it’s soldered.

 Remove two screws securing the power button board.